envato/stack_master/README.md

 ### Latest Container from Repository

 Looks up the latest Container Image from an ECR repository.
-We use this instead of a "latest" tag, because if the tag is latest a CloudFormation update will not trigger a deployment of the container, since nothing has changed.
+We use this instead of a "latest" tag, because if the tag is "latest" a CloudFormation update will not trigger a deployment of the container, since nothing has changed.
-As such this resolver will never return the latest tag for a container.
+As such this resolver will never return the tag "latest".
+If no other tag exists on the most recent container, it will return nil.

 ```yaml
 container_image_id: